-Through my intense experiences in a one year Masters in Teaching program and National Guard Officer Candidate School I’ve learned 4 ways to make this process easier and workable in everyday life.
+Through my intense experiences in a one year Masters in Teaching program and National Guard Officer Candidate School, I learned 4 ways to make the process of moving outside your comfort zone easier and workable in everyday life.

-1. Change Your Thoughts:
+1. Change Your Thoughts

 When was the last time you took a step back from your daily routine and analyzed what it is you really do?

 Is your life what you want it to be?